AngryFalcon89/Intent/README.md

 ```

 ### Step 3: Create a Serializable Class
 Create a Serializable class that represents the user data you want to transfer.
-Make sure it implements the Serializable interface:
+Make sure it implements the Serializable interface because intents cannot pass Objects of normal class unless it is Serialisable or parcelable:

 ```kotlin
 import java.io.Serializable